-THE FIVE PARTS OF AN ALL HAZARDS MITIGATION PLAN
+THE FIVE PARTS OF AN ALL HAZARDS MITIGATION PLAN UPDATE

-The Vilas County All Hazards Mitigation Plan was categorized into five parts in order to address FEMA's local mitigation plan requirements.
+The Vilas County All Hazards Mitigation Plan Update was categorized into five parts in order to address FEMA's local mitigation plan requirements.
 The five parts are as followed:

-- Part I: Planning Process
+Part I: Update Process

-- Part II: Planning Area
+Part II: Planning Area

-- Part III: Risk Assessment
+Part III: Risk Assessment

-- Part IV: Mitigation Strategy
+Part IV: Mitigation Strategy

-- Part V: Plan Maintenance Process and Adoption
+• Part V: Plan Maintenance Process and Adoption

-DEVELOPMENT OF THE ALL HAZARDS MITIGATION PLAN
+DEVELOPMENT OF THE ALL HAZARDS MITIGATION PLAN UPDATE

-The Vilas County Emergency Management Department received a Planning Grant in 2011 to develop an All Hazards Mitigation Plan through the Pre-Disaster Mitigation (PDM) Program.
+The Vilas County Emergency Management Department received a Planning Grant in January 2018 to develop an update to its All Hazards Mitigation Plan through the Hazard Mitigation Grant Program (HMGP).

-The North Central Wisconsin Regional Planning Commission (NCWRPC) finalized a work agreement with Vilas County and began preparation of the All Hazards Mitigation Plan at the request of the County Emergency Management Director in late 2011.
+The North Central Wisconsin Regional Planning Commission (NCWRPC) finalized a work agreement with Vilas County and began preparation of the All Hazards Mitigation Plan Update at the request of the County Emergency Management Director in early 2018.

-The planning process included regular Task Force committee meetings as well as extensive involvement from the local units of government within Vilas County and the counties surrounding Vilas.
-A variety of local and regional agencies were involved in the development of the plan at various stages, and extensive opportunity for public participation was provided including public informational meetings and hearings.
+The update planning process included regular Task Force committee meetings as well as extensive involvement from the local units of government within Vilas County and the counties surrounding Vilas.
+A variety of local and regional agencies were involved in the development of the plan at various stages, and extensive opportunity for public participation was provided, including public informational meetings.

-The remainder of this chapter expands on and provides more detail on key aspects of the plan development process.
+The remainder of this chapter expands on and provides more detail on key aspects of the plan update process.